puppup420247-org/EdgeEnterprise/edgeenterprise/configure-microsoft-edge-on-mac.md

    ```
 After converting the file verify that your policy data is correct and contains the settings you want for your configuration profile.

-### Deploying your plist
+## Deploy your plist
 For Microsoft Intune create a new device configuration profile on the macOS platform and select the *Preference file* profile type.
 Target **com.microsoft.Edge** as the prefereence domain name and upload your plist.

-For Jamf upload the plist file as a Custom Settings payload.
+For Jamf upload the plist file as a *Custom Settings* payload.

 ## Frequently Asked Questions